outofcoffee/imposter/docs/request_matching.md

 ## Matching against the request body

 You can also match a resource based on the request body.
-Both JSON and XML request bodies are supported.
+For JSON and XML request bodies, JsonPath and XPath can also be used, respectively.

 ### Matching a JSON request body